agronholm/anyio/docs/streams.rst

 ---------------------

 Memory object streams are intended for implementing a producer-consumer pattern with multiple tasks.
-Using :func:`~anyio.create_memory_object_stream`, you get a pair of object streams: one for sending, one for receiving.
+Using :func:`~create_memory_object_stream`, you get a pair of object streams: one for sending, one for receiving.

 By default, memory object streams are created with a buffer size of 0.
-This means that :meth:`~anyio.streams.memory.MemoryObjectSendStream.send` will block until there's another task that calls :meth:`~anyio.streams.memory.MemoryObjectReceiveStream.receive`.
+This means that :meth:`~.streams.memory.MemoryObjectSendStream.send` will block until there's another task that calls :meth:`~.streams.memory.MemoryObjectReceiveStream.receive`.
 You can set the buffer size to a value of your choosing when creating the stream.
 It is also possible to have an unbounded buffer by passing :data:``math.inf`` as the buffer size but this is not recommended.

 Memory object streams can be cloned by calling the ``clone()`` method.
 Each clone can be closed separately, but each end of the stream is only considered closed once all of its clones have been closed.
-For example, if you have two clones of the receive stream, the send stream will start raising :exc:`~anyio.BrokenResourceError` only when both receive streams have been closed.
+For example, if you have two clones of the receive stream, the send stream will start raising :exc:`~BrokenResourceError` only when both receive streams have been closed.

 Multiple tasks can send and receive on the same memory object stream (or its clones) but each sent